Concerning the COVID-19 situation:

 2nd and 3rd speed gear set is to slow down the tires

-in 2nd gear when pulling on a biting track (moistened, sticky
+in 2nd gear when pulling on a biting track (moistened and packed

-surface), which will provide more traction and reserve engine power, because
+surface), which will provide more traction and reserve engine power/torque,

-the tires probably wouldn't be able to spin as easily.
-With a slightly faster
+because the tires probably wouldn't be able to spin as easily.
+And with a

 To replace the input shaft/pinion drive gear, first remove the cover from the reduction gear housing, and use a medium size hammer and deepwell socket that fits inside the needle bearing housing on the back-side of the reduction gear housing, and drive out the input shaft/pinion gear from the rear of the housing.
 The oil seal, shaft/gear and needle bearing will all come out as one unit.
 After the new shaft is installed, apply a thin bead of clear RTV silicone adhesive sealant to seal the bearing in the rear of the housing.
 By the way - I've always preferred to use clear RTV silicone adhesive sealant for three reasons: Due to metal warpage (which is unavoidable in most cases), gaskets don't always seal the irregularities and imperfections between mating surfaces, especially thin metal covers; being it's an adhesive, it bonds parts together, forming a leak-proof seal; and being it's clear, a thin bead of silicone makes for a clean and professional-looking repair job.
 When applied sparingly, it can't be easily seen or noticed between the parts.